MousAIDungeon/script-pack-1/README.md

 *Optional:* After pasting the code, follow the instructions in the red colored comments found at the top of `InputModifier.js` to install/uninstall individual modules as you see fit.

 **Tip:** If you're worried about making a mistake and rendering your scenario unplayable, simply make a duplicate of it before pasting the scripts.
-"Duplicate" is a feature added in a recent update and is the double-page icon found in the top-right corner of the *Edit Scenario* screen.
+"Duplicate" is a feature added to AI Dungeon in a recent update and is the double-page icon found in the top-right corner of the *Edit Scenario* screen.

 **Bonus Tip:** In case you didn't duplicate your scenario but want to remove the script pack, you can find the default code that's included with all newly created scenarios in the `/default` folder.
 Simply replace the script pack code with the default code to revert.